Excalibur (Tom Fogerty album)

 Excalibur is an album by American guitarist and singer Tom Fogerty.
 His second solo effort, it was released in 1972.
-The album features Jerry Garcia on guitar, Merl Saunders on keyboards, John Kahn on bass, and Bill Vitt on drums (Jerry and the band were all signed on the same label, Fantasy Records, for the albums Live at Keystone and its follow-ups).
+The album features Jerry Garcia on guitar and pedal steel guitar, Merl Saunders on keyboards, John Kahn on bass, and Bill Vitt on drums (Jerry and the band were all signed on the same label, Fantasy Records, for the albums Live at Keystone and its follow-ups).

 Track listing

 All songs written by Tom Fogerty, except where noted.